mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 A **nurse practitioner (NP)** is a nurse who has a master's or doctoral degree.
 The nurse practitioner is licensed to examine you, provide medical treatments and prescribe medications.
 The NPs will be responsible for your daily care when you come to the Outpatient Clinic.

-Your **BMT Nurse Coordinator** will communicate and work with you and your team of doctors to organize all the testing, procedures and consults with other professionals required prior to your transplant.
-This nurse will also provide you with treatment calendars describing the timeline for your plan of care and education about the pre-transplant process.
+Your **BMT Nurse Coordinator** is a nurse who will communicate and work with you, your caregiver and your team of doctors to organize all the testing, procedures and consults with other professionals required prior to your transplant.
+The Nurse Coordinator will provide you with treatment calendars describing the timeline for your plan of care and education about the pre-transplant process.

 A team of **nurses** will provide your day-to-day nursing care.
-They are registered nurses specially trained in the care of transplant patients.
+They are registered nurses specially trained in the care of stem cell transplant patients.

 The **hospitalist** is a doctor who only sees patients while they are in the hospital.
 At MSKCC a hospitalist is on duty all night.

-**House staff** are doctors who are completing their residency.
-They work under the supervision of the fellows and attending doctors.

 A **Clinical Pharmacist** who specializes in the care of transplant patients will review your medications with you and your caregiver, teaching you how to take them properly and to inform you of any side effects they may cause.
 The pharmacist will review and monitor your medications frequently with the outpatient team.

 **Social Workers** are members of the healthcare team who will help you, your family and those around you manage the stress that comes with the transplant process.
 The social workers understand the issues faced by transplant patients and are on hand to listen, offer counseling, and refer you or your family to other resources and services as needed.

+**House staff** are doctors who are completing their residency.
+They work under the supervision of the fellows and attending doctors.

 **Financial Counselors** from Patient Financial Services will work with you and your insurance company to determine your transplant benefits.
 These financial counselors are experienced in the insurance issues faced by transplant patients.
 Each insurance company and their policies differ, so when your insurance company requires authorization your financial counselor will assist with that process.

 **Session Assistants**
-<p class="outstanding">To be written</p>
+<p class="outstanding">To be written.</p>

 While you are here, you will come to know all of the members of your team.